navinece/sflydwh/README.md

 Design solution:

-For the Simple LTV, single "ltvdict" dictionary data structure will be created by extarcting the events information ingested into the eventsdatadict ingestion dictionary.
+For the Simple LTV, single "ltvdict" dictionary data structure will be created by extracting the events information ingested into the eventsdatadict ingestion dictionary.
 Time complexity to build the "ltvdict" dictionary is O(N) and Space complexity is O(1) since we intialise the dictionary before computation.

 Definition for "ltvdict"  dictionary  :